Haneke/HanekeSwift/README.md

 ##Fetchers

-The `fetch` functions for urls and path are actually convenience methods.
+The `fetch` functions for urls and paths are actually convenience methods.
 Under the hood Haneke uses fetcher objects.
 To illustrate, here's another way of fetching from a url by explictly using a network fetcher:

 ```swift
 let URL = NSURL(string: "http://haneke.io/icon.png")